acollign/netrunner-wiki/Running-in-production.md

 This page contains all the information you need to bootstrap a production environment using Docker.

-*Note*: the setup assumes that you are using the local filesystem to store data such as the card images and the database files.
+*Note*: the setup assumes that you are using the local file system to store data such as the card images and the database files.
 You can as well decide to use Docker volumes instead.
 See the official [Docker volume documentation](https://docs.docker.com/storage/volumes/).

 ## Discovering the infrastructure

-The infrastructure consits of :
+The infrastructure consists of :
 - a netrunner `server` that runs the game
 - a public `endpoint` that serves the card images and reverse proxy the `server`
 - a MongoDB `database` that stores the data of the `server`